Be the first to explore Fellow's new Meeting Guidelines feature 🤩

 2Evernote

-Best known as a notetaking app, Evernote also comes with customizable templates and voice-recording features.
+Best known as a note-taking app, Evernote also comes with customizable templates and voice-recording features.
 Together, these tools allow you to create meeting minutes that adhere to your format and include all required information.
-No, Evernote won’t transcribe your audio recordings for you, but you can absolutely use it to take thorough notes and assign tasks.
+No, Evernote won’t transcribe your audio recordings for you, but you can absolutely use it to take thorough notes, create a meeting agenda, or assign tasks.
 And then, once your meeting minutes are complete, you can easily share them with your team.

 Key features: